 The United States District Court, N.D.
 Florida, Panama City Division, issued its ruling on December 28, 2010.

-Actual case (not my case): $23,000 Settlement for Pain and Suffering for a bulging disc from a slip and fall at Walmart Stores in Palm Beach County, Florida.
+This isn’t my case.
+Settlement for Pain and Suffering for a bulging disc from a slip and fall at Walmart Stores in Palm Beach County, Florida.
 A 39 year-old shopper claimed that she suffered a bulging disc in her lower back (L4-L5) when she slipped and fell on water in the frozen foods aisle.

 She claimed that the bulging disc radiated pain to her thigh and that she had neck pain (a cervical strain).